apocalyptech/animalwellsave/README.md

 Usage
 -----

+This utility should be run while *not* actually playing the game.
+(Doing so shouldn't cause problems, but the game will be likely to just overwrite your changes if the savegame is edited while you're playing.)
+Editing the savegame while you're on the main menu might be okay, though you may have to explicitly load the slot instead of just hitting "Continue" for the updated save to take effect.

 Here is a detailed list of all the arguments available on the CLI editor.
 Note that these arguments can be chained together pretty much as long as you want.
 For instance: